Papua New Guinea - Country Commercial Guide

 Overview

-In February 2022 PNG reopened its borders for international travel.
-The reopening of borders has seen a slow but steady increase in the number of travelers into PNG with a flow of visitors mostly from Australia - PNG’s closest neighbor.
 PNG’s prime tourism experience, the historic Kokoda Track relies heavily on Australian tourists for its viability.
 There is also visitor demand and opportunities from other markets including Europe and the United States.
-PNG has a loyal following from international visitors who have been to the country before and continue to return to experience the diverse culture and environment.
+PNG has a loyal following from international visitors who have been to the country before and continue to return to experience the diverse culture and environment especially for the Goroka Show, Enga Show and Hagen Show that specifically promote traditional dancing and singing and arts and crafts from the different tribes and clans of these provinces.

-Adventure travel is the largest niche market.
-Approximately 238 million travelers spend over USD469 billion globally, with 15,400 of them visiting PNG annually.
-Cultural tourism, too, represents a large sector of the market.
-While 184 million travelers spend over USD452 billion globally every year, 11,000 of those tourists travel to PNG annually.
-PNG has a spectacular potential for experience-based adventure tourism, diving, ocean and river cruising, World War 2-themed destinations such as the Kokoda Track, and cultural events like the Goroka Show.
-The industry has recently focused on agritourism to help diversify and increase profits.
-Local farmers, tourism operators, accommodation providers, restaurants, academic institutions like the University of PNG, Chambers of Commerce, and Government agencies including the departments of Tourism, Agriculture and Trade have all been working together to discuss priorities, challenges, and opportunities for a National Agritourism Policy.
-Development partners continue to support this endeavor and other strategic steps to benefit the tourism industry
+Adventure travel is the largest niche market where an estimated 238 million travelers spend over US$469 billion globally, with 15,400 of them visiting PNG annually.
+Cultural tourism represents a large sector of the market.
+While 184 million travelers spend over US$452 billion globally every year, 11,000 of those tourists travel to PNG annually.
+PNG has a spectacular potential for experience-based adventure tourism, diving, ocean and river cruising, World War 2-themed destinations such as the Kokoda Track, and cultural events like the Goroka Show and others mentioned above.

 Opportunities

-Adventure, cultural, and historical tourism, are three strong areas for potential growth in Papua New Guinea (PNG).
-Opportunities for PNG include hotels, cruise lines, tour services including hot air balloon and helicopter options, and arts, crafts, and souvenir retailing.
-The new PNG Tourism Development Plan 2022-2026 provides fresh impetus for the sector to rebound and highlights the above opportunities in detail.
+Adventure, cultural, and historical tourism are three strong areas for potential growth in PNG.
+U.S. businesses could tap into opportunities in the tourism sector through hotels, cruise lines, tour services including hot air balloon and helicopter options, and arts, crafts, and souvenir retailing.
+The PNG Tourism Development Plan 2022-2026 provides fresh impetus for the sector to rebound and highlights the above opportunities in detail.

 Resources